-- be able to identify most of the important ore minerals mined in Canada both in hand specimen and in the ore microscope. - be able to identify and categorize mineralized rocks and associated alteration styles representative of most of the principal economic mineral deposits of Canada. - demonstrate knowledge of the mode of formation of most of the principal Canadian ore deposit types. - demonstrate familiarity with the main exploration methods employed to find each of the principal Canadian ore deposit types. - be able to describe in broad terms the methods used in ore beneficiation and in the assessment of economic potential of ore deposits. - demonstrate familiarity with the legal and regulatory framework that applies to exploration, development, and marketing of mineral deposits in Canada.
+- be able to identify most of the important ore minerals mined in Canada both in hand specimen and in the ore microscope. - be able to identify and categorize mineralized rocks and associated alteration styles representative of most of the principal economic mineral deposits of Canada. - demonstrate knowledge of the mode of formation of most of the principal Canadian ore deposit types. - be able to locate and synthesize published information on mineral deposits in brief reports - demonstrate familiarity with the main exploration methods employed to find each of the principal Canadian ore deposit types. - be able to describe in broad terms the methods used in ore beneficiation and in the assessment of economic potential of ore deposits. - demonstrate familiarity with the legal and regulatory framework that applies to exploration, development, and marketing of mineral deposits in Canada.